howset/minishell/JOURNAL.md

 Bugs found:
 - Double quotes in echos.
 For example `echo "a \n b" will output `a \n b` instead of `a` and `b` on separate lines.
 This is probably to be handled in the parser.

-TODO:
-- refactor `exec_chprocess` and move the builtin check to `exec_chprocess`
-- handle redirections

 ### 29.12.2024
 - The redirections should redirect the file output into a file or append it to a file.
 Any command can have redireection even if it's a builtin command.
 I'm thinking that the best place to handle this would be the place that will execute the command.
 AKA. `exec_chprocess`.
 If we handle it here, any command having direction will work with minimal effort.
 As a start, I need to refactor it to run all the commands first.
 	- ✅ Moved the builtins check and execution to `exec_chprocess`